To feed the world, Kansans must start at home.

 About Kansas Rural Center

-• KRC is led by and for farmers and ranchers who strive to help each other and their rural or urban communities grow a healthy food and farming system here at home, in Kansas.
+KRC is led by and for farmers and ranchers who strive to help each other and their communities grow healthy food and farming systems here at home, in Kansas.
 We envision a future of thriving family farms, revitalized communities, a clean environment, healthy local and regional food systems, and viable livelihoods for farmers, including opportunities for the next generation who will grow our food.

 Mission